BULL SALE

 Bull Presentation:-

-So we do not wash or clip bulls for Sale Day (or for photos).
+So,we do not wash or clip bulls for pre-sale photos or for Sale Day.

-This ensures a true & more accurate representation of each bulls natural Coat Type, as well as the variation in Coat Type between bulls, is on display on Sale Day (& in photos).
+This ensures a true & more accurate representation of each bull’s natural Coat Type, as well as the variation in Coat Type between bulls, is readily apparent & easy to discern on Sale Day & in pre-sale photos.

-If Coat Type is a component of your bull selection criteria, you can be confident that at our Bull Sale, ‘what you see is what you get’.
+If Coat Type is a component of your bull selection criteria, you can be confident that for our Bull Sale Team, ‘what you see is what you get’.

-These raw Coat Type scores form part of the data set from which Coat Type Research Breeding Values (RBV’s) are calculated for these animals - RBV’s are EBV’s in development.
+TACE presently calculate a Coat Type Research Breeding Value (RBV) - RBV’s are EBV’s in development - using raw Coat Type scores submitted by conscientious Angus seedstock breeders.
 Once a Coat Type EBV is available for Angus animals, buyers will be able to more reliably & accurately select bulls for genetic merit in this trait whether presented clipped or unclipped.